 Different kinds of pain can be treated in different ways.
 If one treatment doesn't work, you and your doctor can try another until you find what works best for you.

-You can expect your symptoms to come and go.
-For some people, certain things trigger long periods of worse symptoms.
 Visit your doctor every few months to help track your symptoms and check for any need to change your treatment.

 Get specialized care if you need it.
 For example:

-The best treatment for your ME/CFS is what makes you feel better.
 Along with daily self-care and the treatment you get from your doctor, you might find that other treatments help too.